 The new legislation allots $100 million to the Department of Justice to implement the expungement program over a five-year period.

 Marijuana Decriminalization: The Time is Now

 Schumer released a statement saying that the marijuana decriminalization bill gives the states the right to decide marijuana legalization, adding that "the time to decriminalize marijuana is now."
 He went on to say that the legislation is "simply the right thing to do," and that it was long overdue.

 Schumer's bill would also authorize $250 million for federal agencies to invest in highway safety research over a five-year period and to create technology that accurately measures THC for DUI stops.

-The legislation would also allot $500 million to the Secretary of Health and Human Services, National Institutes of Health, and the Food and Drug Administration to conduct research that will study the effects of marijuana as a medical treatment for several illnesses and its effects on the brain.
+The legislation would also allot $500 million to the Secretary of Health and Human Services, National Institutes of Health, and the Food and Drug Administration to conduct research that will study the effects of marijuana.

 Political director of NORML Justin Strekal said that the new legislation is a welcomed change from liberals.